WebDev-Haseeb/Memory/README.md

 - **Difficulty Levels**: Adjust the `difficultiesConfig` object in `script.js`
 - **Sound Effects**: Replace the audio files with your own

-## 🔍 SEO Optimization

-This project has been optimized for search engines with:

-- Semantic HTML structure
-- Proper meta tags
-- Descriptive README file
-- Meaningful commit messages
-- Relevant tags and topics on GitHub

 ## 📈 Future Enhancements

 - Additional themes and card designs